tantaman/fk-your-frameworks-todomvc/README.md

 Live demo: https://tantaman.github.io/fk-your-frameworks-todomvc/

 ### Caveats:
-A hole in this implementation is event handling.
+A sore in this implementation is event handling.
 Problem is that we can't pass the actual object that we care about updating to the event handlers.

 Another problem (if you're a redux/elm/flux fan) are the direct data mutations.